TheSilvered/nest/docs/c_api/c_api-str_builder.md

 **Description:**

-Ensure that the string can be expanded by `amount` bytes withot reallocating.
+Ensure that the string can be expanded by `amount` bytes without reallocating.

 **Returns:**